 In 2017, Christopher joined a team of psychotherapists at the Karen Horney Center and Upper Manhattan Psychology in New York City, where he conducted comprehensive behavioral health and psychosocial assessments, developed treatment plans in accordance with goals of each client, and provided psychotherapy to people with a wide range of mental disorders.

-In 2019, Christopher started to work as a Behavioral Health Clinician at the Cove Care Center, Carmel, New York where he provided weekly psychotherapy to culturally diverse caseload of adults and adolescents, facing a range of mental health issues, including depression, anxiety, post-traumatic stress, substance abuse, and psychosocial stressors.
+In 2019, Christopher started to work as a Behavioral Health Clinician at the Cove Care Center, Carmel, New York where he provided weekly psychotherapy to culturally diverse caseload of adults and adolescents, facing a range of mental health issues, including depression, anxiety, post-traumatic stress, and psychosocial stressors.
 There, he also completed training in evidence-based treatment modalities, including Motivational Interviewing, Cognitive Behavioral Therapy, Problem-Solving Therapy, Mindfulness, DBT, and Behavioral activation.

 Currently, Christopher sees patients in private practice for psychotherapy, conducts individual, couples, and family sessions, and offers groups on an as needed basis.
 One of Christopher’s focuses is also to promote mental health in the LGBTQ community.
 He wants his clients to know that he emotionally connects with people while they encounter and settle difficult feelings in a safe and welcoming environment.
 He acknowledges the mind’s and body’s natural capacity to heal.
 Chasing sensations in one’s body allows people to accept their feelings more profoundly, eventually allowing them to forget their old stories for a new experience.
 Christopher focuses on making sure that his clients feel comfortable and all of their questions get answered to the best possible ability.
 He helps his clients articulate what is getting on the way, identify measurable markers of personal progress, and move forward with their lives.